h5p/h5p-cli/readme.md

       "author": "Batman",
       "runnable": true, // specify true if this is a main library from which you can create content types; false if it's a dependency for another
       "repoName": "h5p-accordion", // library name
-      "org": "h5p" // githu organization under which the library is published; optional; required for clone, install and deps commands
+      "org": "h5p" // github organization under which the library is published; optional; required for clone, install and deps commands
     }
   }
   ```